 Life’s flow of the microbiome, breath, the spores, cells, fluids, chemical signals, speech, song.
 So many directions.
 Complexity.
 Diversity.
+The Nagorasphere.

-These sacred, rich places are where our own species act less as stewards but self-willed participants alongside all kin in that unique locale in this universe; climate, orientation, wetness, microbes, nanobes, land swell, soils.
+These sacred, rich places are where our own species act less as stewards but community-willed participants alongside all kin in that unique locale in this universe; climate, orientation, wetness, microbes, nanobes, land swell, soils.

 Credit: WYLD ~ coined by Gracie-Anne Battson.